ProteinGym/proteingym-benchmark/CONTRIBUTING.md

 ## Develop locally

-After cloning the repository, you can start developing locally for both the benchmarking system and the static website displaying the model cards and benchmarking results.
+After cloning the repository, you can start developing locally for both the benchmarking system and the static website to show the model cards and benchmarking results.

 ### Benchmarking